CadenMilne04/nes_emulator/README.md

 I will be working on this project for a while.
+Yes I will be.